ElementoLab/covid-imc/README.md

 Pre-processing of the MCD files into images is done with [imcpipeline](https://github.com/ElementoLab/imcpipeline).
 Be sure to make the file read-only (e.g. `chmod 400 ~/.imctransfer.auth.json`).

+To download files from Zenodo programatically create an access token (https://zenodo.org/account/settings/applications/tokens/new/), and add this to a file `~/.zenodo.auth.json` as a simple key: value pair e.g.: `{'access_token': '123asd123asd123asd123asd123asd'}`.
+Be sure to make the file read-only (e.g. `chmod 400 ~/.zenodo.auth.json`).

 ## Reproducibility